-For vessels likes SIMSS the most cost effective means of defence is probably countermeasures rather than weapons and there are many military off the shelf systems from Rheinmetall and Terma.
+For vessels likes SIMSS the most cost-effective means of defence is probably countermeasures rather than weapons and there are many militaries off shelf systems from Rheinmetall and Terma.
 The most common is the SeaGnat decoy system which uses what might be described as a mortar to fire a range of IR, Chaff and Active Decoy rounds to confuse and seduce incoming missiles.

 Instead of using the traditional fixed tube launchers Chemring have recently developed the Centurion trainable launcher.
 It can carry 12 130mm rounds and its trainable launcher can compensate for SIMSS lack of speed and rapid manoeuvrability which is important when using fixed launch tubes.

 It should be possible to fit a pair of Centurion launch systems, perhaps on the hangar and bridge roof to provide 360-degree coverage.

 The Airborne Systems IDS300inflatable RF decoy as fitted to Type 45 Destroyers could also be fitted, these are low-cost systems that provide a great deal of protection although the underlying combat management system and sensors will of course add to the cost.